All of Calgary's NEWEST restaurants right in one place.

 Rice & Noodle is a family-run spot serving up fresh, made-to-order signature dishes like Tom Yum soup, Laksa, and their creamy peanut noodles.

-As for the food, you’ve got two options: a six- or nine-course tasting menu.
+Glamorous 1920s energy with a modern twist.
+Choose from a six- or nine-course tasting menu.
 Each dish shows off what’s in season and what’s local, and the menu keeps changing depending on the chef’s inspiration—so it’s never the same twice.

 Their menu features over 20 smoothie options, energizing teas, and Nourish Bowls topped with fruit, granola, and other wholesome ingredients

-This full-service restaurant is an evolution of the beloved Acme Pizza inside Tailgunner Brewing, now serving up its signature pies in a space of its own.
+Sunnyside just got a fresh new addition - this full-service restaurant is an evolution of the beloved Acme Pizza inside Tailgunner Brewing, now serving up its signature pies in a space of its own.
+Expect standout classics like margherita and pepperoni, alongside hearty pasta dishes like pappardelle bolognese and zesty linguine limone.

-This one I'm filing not only under restaurants, but also under places to dance, because The Blues Can has found a new home (2002 16th Ave NW.
+The Blues Can has found a new home (2002 16th Ave NW.
 Calgary) and is back at it, serving the same great Blues Can music, food, and drinks.
+Plus, meet the newest addition to The Blues Can family: "Goal Diggers, Home of Women's Sports", their new sports lounge featuring 9 TVs, pool tables, and darts.

 Crescent Heights is the little neighbourhood that can and it's becoming a foodies paradise.
 They recently added Vivaan's Yummies, which offers up Indian eats with their spicy Vada Pav, Dabeli, Chicken Momo and Pani Puri.